 - Additional Advocate General for the State of Haryana at the Supreme Court (2007-2009).

-- Nominated as a Delegate by the Supreme Court of India for the Indo Canadian Legal Forum Meet, 2001; in the Indo-US Legal Forum Meet, 2001 and in the Indo-British Legal Forum Meets, 2003 and 2008.
+- Delegate of the Supreme Court of India in the Indo Canadian Legal Forum Meet, 2001; in the Indo-US Legal Forum Meet, 2001 and in the Indo-British Legal Forum Meets, 2003 and 2008.

 Barrister; M.A.
 Cantab (Law Tripos), 1st Class;